trentlarson/endorser-ch/sql/README.md

     claimCanonHashBase64 CHARACTER(44), -- base64 encoding of sha256 hash of the canonicalized claim
     hashChainB64 CHARACTER(64), -- merkle tree of claimCanonHashBase64 values
     hashNonce CHARACTER(24) -- randomized 18 bytes (currently base64-encoded), kept private, used for nonceHashHex
+    handleId TEXT, -- global IRI, used to update data via later claims (see also lastClaimId) issuedAt DATETIME,
+    issuer CHARACTER(100), -- DID of the confirming entity; did:ethr are 52 chars
-    jwtEncoded TEXT, -- the full original JWT nonceHashHex CHARACTER(64), -- hex of hash constructed with hashNonce to allow selective disclosure but to avoid correlation
+    jwtEncoded TEXT, -- the full original JWT lastClaimId TEXT, -- the previous JWT ID for this entity, which the user is overwriting (see also handleId) nonceHashHex CHARACTER(64), -- hex of hash constructed with hashNonce to allow selective disclosure but to avoid correlation
 );
 CREATE INDEX jwt_entityId ON jwt(handleId);